The Privilege & Poverty Academic Cluster offers summer internship opportunities locally in Addison County and nationally.

-- Addison County Community Trust - These positions support ACCT’s mission to provide affordable housing that supports the wellbeing of community members across the county.
-The positions will focus on three areas: understanding barriers and developing a plan to establish on-site affordable child care for an ACCT housing community, researching options and developing models for promoting accessory dwelling units to increase affordable housing supply, and empowering mobile home park residents to upgrade their homes for efficiency and reduced operating costs.
+- Addison Housing Works (formerly Addison County Community Trust) - These positions support AHW’s mission to provide affordable housing that supports the wellbeing of community members across the county.
+The positions will focus on three areas: understanding barriers and developing a plan to establish on-site affordable child care for an AHW housing community, researching options and developing models for promoting accessory dwelling units to increase affordable housing supply, and empowering mobile home park residents to upgrade their homes for efficiency and reduced operating costs.

 - P&P research and analysis (when offered) - working with P&P faculty and staff to support current, community-connected research and analysis on economic inequality.

 National internships are coordinated through our participation in the Shepherd Higher Education Consortium on Poverty summer internship program, and are located in urban and rural settings throughout the United States with agencies that serve in educational, healthcare, immigration, legal, housing, social and economic capacities for the needs of individuals and their communities.